ricardodsr/ricardodsr/README.md

 -  I’m interested in Web development, Desktop Development, Design and arm systems
 -  I’m currently working in VueJS, Java, C#, Javascript, HTML5 and arm development systems

--  I started teaching programming languages in 2017 and
--  I´m currently teaching Java, C, C++, Python, Haskell.
+-  I started teaching programming languages in 2017 and i'm currently teaching Java, C, C++, Python and Haskell.

 How to reach me: </br>